This article explains Data Catalogs and their use with host-based data sets.

 The use of SSProtect with such applications becomes impractical.

 Data Catalogs allow you to define relationships between managing applications and large sets of data distributed across many individual files, applying service primitives to the transaction as a whole.
-This retains effective protections while offering practical instantiation of related system services.
+This retains effective protections with practical instantiation of related system services.

-Catalog access does NOT retain changes to individual data files when securely accessed.
-This may change with ongoing adoption and feedback, though current known use is limited to STATIC DATA CONTENT.
+Catalog access does NOT currently retain changes made to individual data files while securely managed (accessed).
+This will change with ongoing adoption and feedback, though current support use is limited to STATIC DATA CONTENT.

 Catalog Example: DICOM Image Files